Olympia’s culture of secrecy reveals itself — again

 “It affects the process because we don’t really know what’s in the budget yet,” Murphy said.
 “And when it does drop I don’t know how many pages this one is going to be, but it’s not going to be a quick read to find specific budget items.”

 The Legislature is scheduled to adjourn on Sunday.
 If it doesn’t, lawmakers will to have go into overtime and convene a special session.
+Legislators have said they plan to release their full budget Saturday, the day before they are scheduled to adjourn.

-Thursday’s actions by Democratic legislative leaders drew swift rebuke from the state Republican Party.
+This week's actions by Democratic legislative leaders drew swift rebuke from the state Republican Party.

 “The lack of transparency is insulting to the citizens of Washington State,” said state GOP Chairman Caleb Heimlich.